fbrnc/Aoe_ClassPathCache/README.md

 ## Change log

+* v0.2.1
+    * Adding button to cache management page to flush Aoe_ClassPathCache content

 * v0.2.0
     * Adding controller that allows clearing apc cache in a frontend context and helper function that abstracts from that/

 * v0.1.0
     * Adding APC support